English Internship Opportunities

 • Museum Internships

 Fordham can assist you in applying for an internship at the Metropolitan Museum of Art, the Rubin Museum of Art, the Museum of the City of New York, the Merchant’s House Museum, the New-York Historical Society, and Historic House museums, among others.
-Most of these internships are semester-long or summer-long positions, with time commitments ranging from only a few hours a week to full-time.
+Most of these internships are semester-long or summertime positions, with time commitments ranging from a few hours a week to full-time.
 If you are interested in exploring a museum career but cannot make a weekly time commitment, you might consider applying to be a volunteer at one of these institutions instead.

 • This year-long Fellowship is designed for advanced PhD candidates who are interested in exploring careers in higher education leadership.
 It offers opportunities to engage with strategic initiatives in graduate education within the Graduate School of Arts and Sciences and across the University.
 Fellows spearhead or advance strategic initiatives aimed at improving the graduate school experience on behalf of their peers in the GSAS student community.
 They benefit from rigorous, collegial mentoring while shadowing a senior member of the GSAS administration and work with many members of the GSAS staff, including the Dean.
 Fellows gain an insider's perspective on how a graduate school operates and contribute to the school's daily functions and long-term vision.
 Each Fellow's role is tailored to match the interests and skills of the Fellow with current GSAS initiatives.